University Master's Degree in Biochemistry, Molecular Biology and Biomedicine

 Selection criteria

-• Academic transcript: up to 5 points.
+• Academic record: up to 5 points.

-• Professional or research experience: up to 2 points.
+• Previous professional or research experience in the field of Biochemistry, Molecular Biology and Biomedicine: up to 2 points.

 Complementary training